mavris/MMLanScan/README.md

 ![image](LanScan.gif)

 ###Features
-+ Scan and finds available hosts in your network
++ Scans and finds available hosts in your network
 + Shows IP Address
-+ Show MAC Address
++ Shows MAC Address
 + Scan any subnet (not only /24)

 ###Installation